Financial Aid & Scholarships

 If all of the above conditions are not met, you may be able to take the Lifetime Learning Credit for all or part of that student’s qualified education expenses instead.

 A Lifetime Learning Credit of up to $2,000 can be claimed for qualified education expenses paid for all students enrolled in eligible educational institutions.
-It is most useful for graduate students, part-time students and those who are not pursuing a degree because there is no limit to the number of years the lifetime learning credit may be claimed for each student.
+It is most useful for graduate students, part-time students, and those who are not pursuing a degree because there is no limit to the number of years the Lifetime Learning Credit may be claimed for each student.
 The amount of the credit equals 20 percent of qualified expenses paid, up to a maximum of $10,000 of qualified expenses per return.
 The amount of your credit is gradually reduced if your modified adjusted gross income is between $50,000 and $65,000 ($100,000 and $130,000 if you file a joint return).
 You cannot claim a credit if your modified adjusted gross income is $65,000 or more ($130,000 or more if you file a joint return).

 Generally, you may claim the Lifetime Learning Credit if you meet all three of the following requirements:

-- You paid qualified education expenses of higher education
+- You paid qualified education expenses of higher education;

 - The eligible student is yourself, your spouse or a dependent you claim as an exemption on your tax return

-- Education credits are claimed on IRS Form 8863
+Education credits are claimed on IRS Form 8863

 Please note: You cannot take both the American Opportunity Credit and the Lifetime Learning Credit for the same student in the same year.
-However, if you pay for qualified educational expenses for more than one student in the same you, you can choose to take the American Opportunity Credit for one student and the Lifetime Credit for the other student.
+However, if you pay for qualified educational expenses for more than one student in the same year, you can choose to take the American Opportunity Credit for one student and the Lifetime Credit for the other student.
 You should consult a tax adviser for guidance on this and all other tax matters.

 Tax Deductions